AfricasTalkingLtd/africastalking-node.js/README.md

 #### [Retrieving SMS](http://docs.africastalking.com/sms/fetchmessages)

 > You can register a callback URL with us and we will forward any messages that are sent to your account the moment they arrive.
 > [Read more](http://docs.africastalking.com/sms/callback)

-- `fetchMessages(options)`:
+- `fetchMessages(options)`: Manually retrieve your messages.

     - `lastReceivedId`: "This is the id of the message that you last processed".
 Defaults to `0`. `REQUIRED`